 Several adverse effects have been identified as a result of excessive coconut oil consumption.
 The most common ones are the following:

-This one almost goes without saying – so I’m here to say it.
+This one almost goes without saying – so I'm here to say it anyway.
 One of the most common arguments against the use of coconut oil is that it is high in calories.

-This is a fact: Coconut oil contains nine calories per gram, making it tied for one of the most calorie-dense foods available.
-It also probably doesn’t help that over 90 percent of the fat found in this food is saturated fat.
+This is a fact: Coconut oil contains 9 calories per gram, tying it with other fats as the most calorie-dense foods available.
+And – keeping in our earlier discussion on saturated fat – over 90 percent of the fat is saturated.

-For those reasons, it’s often advised that all fats should come in at around 30% of your daily consumption.
-This means that you can still use coconut oil for cooking (or consume it directly) as long as it is done in moderation.
+Some official recommendations suggest that all fats should come in at around 30% of your daily consumption.
+This means that you can still use coconut oil for cooking (or consume it directly) – in moderation.

 As I just mentioned, coconut oil is very high in saturated fats.
-This is worrying because some historical studies linked excessive saturated fats with specific diseases and conditions – the worst of which directly affect your heart and blood vessels.
+Some historical studies linked excessive saturated fats with specific diseases and conditions – the worst of which directly affect your heart and blood vessels.
 Taking that into account, medical experts advise adults not to consume more than 10 percent of calories in the form of saturated fats.

-If you are worried about your liver, take into account that several studies have linked the overconsumption of saturated fats with fatty liver syndrome.
+If you are worried about your liver, take into account that several studies have linked the over-consumption of saturated palm oil fats with fatty liver syndrome.

-In some studies, palm oil has been identified as a source of the kind of saturated fats that can cause this condition.
+In some studies, palm oil was shown to cause this condition.
 Because of its similarity to palm oil, coconut oil may also cause fatty liver when consumed in excessive amounts.

-There is anecdotic evidence that coconut oil may cause digestive issues in some people.
+There is anecdotal evidence that coconut oil may cause digestive issues in some people.

 In particular, patients who have ALS seem to be susceptible to diarrhea and other digestive problems when taking coconut oil as a part of their treatment.
 For others, it appears that quickly increasing usage is a problem, and tolerance builds over time – if you don't eat coconut oil often, you should scale up your usage gradually.

 Some studies point out a suspected link between Cocamidopropyl betaine (CAPB) allergy and coconut-derived surfactants.
 However, these studies are not conclusive.

 Apart from direct consumption or usage as a cooking oil, coconut oil can be beneficial when used in other ways.
 The most common are as follows:

 As I previously mentioned, coconut oil has high concentrations of lauric acid.
 This type of acid can help improve hormonal and cellular health, making it great for preventing the loss of protein in the hair.
 Additionally, the substance's molecular structure allows it to penetrate hair in a way that other oils can't, resulting in quick and long-lasting results.